 While audits can put research staff in a high-stress position, it’s critical that a site’s audit comes together for the FDA – the success of the trials, as well as the site as a whole depends on it.
 There are many moving parts to consider when preparing for an audit, however, keeping these three tips in mind can help you and your staff in the long run.

 Want to learn more about how to prepare for an audit?
-Join us as Chad Adams from the University of Arizona presents, “Top 10 Mistakes Made When Conducting Clinical Research” on Tuesday, December 10 at 12:00 pm Central.
+Join us as Chad Adams from the University of Arizona presents, “Top 10 Mistakes Made When Conducting Clinical Research” in our on-demand webinar.